Where Do Mosquitoes Go In the Winter?

 When it is too cold for mosquitoes, some die and others enter diapause.
 Diapause is a period during which an insect’s development is suspended.
 In other words, mosquitoes pause their aging process and enter a hibernation-like state in order to survive winter temperatures.
 As cold-blooded insects, Mosquitoes are most active during the warmer months of the year, as they prefer temperatures around 80 degrees Fahrenheit.
 This is why there are a lot of mosquitoes in states like Florida.
 Infestations happen more frequently during wetter seasons due to their dependency on water, so mosquito season takes place in the late spring, summer, and early fall.
-Mosquitoes do not like temperatures lower than 50 degrees Fahrenheit, so their activity will typically cease once cooler weather arrives.
+Mosquitoes do not like cold weather, so their activity will typically cease once temperatures drop below 50 degrees Fahrenheit.
 Adult male mosquitoes have much shorter lifespans than adult female mosquitoes.
 They die off after mating, so they do not have to worry about surviving the winter.
 But how do other mosquitoes survive the winter?
 Well, different species of mosquitoes have different methods of overwintering, waiting out the cold months in one of the four developmental stages.

 Some species overwinter as eggs.
 At the end of the fall season, the adult females of these species will lay eggs in as little as ½ inch of water.
 As the temperature drops, the eggs will enter a form of hibernation, called diapause.
 During diapause, development stops until the weather is favorable enough to allow for proper development.
 The eggs will hatch and develop normally as soon as temperatures are steadily above 50 degrees Fahrenheit.

 Larvae and Pupae